Richard T. Crane: Early life

-Richard T. Crane was born on May 15, 1832, in Paterson, New Jersey (on the Tottoway Road, near the Passaic Falls) to Timothy Botchford Crane and Maria Ryerson.

-Crane was a nephew of Chicago lumber dealer Martin Ryerson.
-He moved to Chicago from New Jersey in 1855.
+Richard T. Crane was born on May 15, 1832, in Paterson, New Jersey, to Timothy Botchford Crane and Maria Ryerson.
+His father was a builder-architect.
+Crane only had two or three years of formal schooling before embarking on a series of factory jobs, first in Patterson, and then New York City.
+He lost his job in the Panic of 1854, and moved to Chicago in 1855 at the suggestion of his uncle, lumber dealer Martin Ryerson.

+R.T.
+Crane & Bro.

 Richard and his brother Charles soon formed R.T.
 Crane & Bro., which manufactured and sold brass goods and plumbing supplies.
 The new company soon won contracts to supply pipe and steam-heating equipment in large public buildings such as the Cook County courthouse and the state prison at Joliet.
 In 1865, R. T. Crane and Brother was incorporated and the name of the company was changed to the Northwestern Manufacturing Company.
 It began to manufacture a full line of industrial valves and fittings in cast iron, malleable iron and brass.
 By 1870, when it employed about 160 people, it was making elevators as well.
 After the Chicago Fire of 1871, the company decided to expand its operations.
 Just after the firm became Crane Bros.
 Manufacturing Co. in 1872, it employed as many as 700 men and boys and manufactured over $1 million worth of products per year.

 In 1890, when it had sales branches in Omaha, Kansas City, Los Angeles and Philadelphia, the company changed its name to Crane Co.
 By this time, Crane was supplying much of the pipe used for the large central heating systems in Chicago's new skyscrapers, and it was also selling the enameled cast-iron products that were soon found in bathrooms in residences across the country.

 In 1910, when Crane had begun to manufacture in a plant at Bridgeport, Connecticut, its Chicago plants employed more than 5,000 people.
 A large new Chicago plant on South Kedzie Avenue was built in the 1910s.
 During the 1920s, when Crane expanded overseas, the company was the world's leading manufacturer of valves and fittings.
 During the next few decades, Crane continued to employ thousands of Chicago-area residents at its Kedzie Avenue plant, and the company's annual sales rose to over US$300 million by the mid-1950s.